PageRank Algorithm for Graph Databases

-If a social network or a search engine are not the products you are developing, check out how you can utilize PageRank in various other use cases or knowledge graphs built to infer knowledge in these niches.
+If a social network or a search engine is not the product you are developing, check out how you can utilize PageRank in various other use cases or knowledge graphs built to infer knowledge in these niches.

-In Recommendation Engines, PageRank algorithm can be utilized to recommend products that match the target user’s preferences or are currently trending among all the other users.
+In recommendation and search engines, the PageRank algorithm can be utilized to recommend products that match the target user's preferences or are currently trending among all the other users.
 The algorithm considers the number of purchases and the reliability of the users who bought or reviewed the product.